Communication during the September 11 attacks: Need for NYPD/FDNY cross-department links?

 These problems are not new to the World Trade Center incident; cross-department and cross-discipline communication has been a hotly contested and long-identified issue.
 For example, at the Oklahoma City federal building bombing incident, the inability to communicate among departments was also cited as a problem.
 Firefighters heard an evacuation order on their radio channel because of the reported presence of a second bomb.
 Police and EMS workers reportedly did not know of the order.

 In Hurricane Katrina's wake, a sergeant in the Louisiana Department of Wildlife and Fisheries appeared on national television to describe not being able to reach persons from other agencies who were assisting with the recovery.
 She described seeing the people in a nearby boat but not being able to communicate with them.

 Even if the technical problems are solved, the issue is more complicated than just adding radio channels or talk groups.
 It is also a cultural problem.
 In one local incident, a large number of officers from three police agencies were fielded to search for a violent criminal who had evaded officers from one of the agencies.
 The officers did not coordinate by switching to a shared radio channel.
 After the incident, one participant said the users thought their radios were incompatible and did not understand how the shared channel worked.
 This possibly reflects a training problem or a technology literacy problem.
 The problem seems to have been remedied since then.

 In another instance, a fire agency had thoroughly trained for interoperability scenarios.
 During an incident where two agencies with different radio channels responded, a decision-maker said personnel from his agency would stay on their own channel.
 Decision-makers may occasionally act in unpredictable ways, even if technology literate and well-trained.
 It is not solely a technical problem, but an operational problem as well.
 Changes to ICS command structure, or operational changes in how the command post for an incident is set up, may produce better results than buying equipment or adding channels.
 Sometimes there are interoperability problems even where a structure for interoperability exists.

-ICS: part of the solution?
+ICS

 One view of the Incident Command System is that units across department lines would communicate with their own representative at the command post or division level.
 That representative would relay any needs to another department.
 For example, a fire unit requesting five paramedic ambulances would identify the magnitude of a medical problem to their fire officer at the command post.
 This request would add to their commander's operational picture of the division or incident command as she called EMS to request the ambulances.
 Situation awareness is an important part of effective command and is easy to lose at a large incident.
 Bypassing incident commanders can contribute to a decomposing of command.